 Check out Rob's short story about a fighter engagement over the skies of Iran, The Engagement

 About the author: Major Rob Robinette began his flying career just after high school in the US Army.
 He graduated from Aviator training as a Warrant Officer 1 in February '79 and flew his first assignment as a UH-1H Huey pilot with the 2nd Infantry Division in northern South Korea.
 He became an aircraft commander while in Korea at age 20.
 Upon return from Korea he was assigned to the 2nd Armored Division at Fort Hood, Texas.
 He soon transitioned to the OH-58A Kiowa (Bell Jet Ranger).
 In 1981 he became a pilot member of the World Champion United States Helicopter Team which competed in Poland against teams from the Soviet Union, Poland, East and West Germany, France and Britain.
 The team won the individual and team world championship.
 Chief Warrant Officer 2 Robinette separated from the Army in January '82 and attended college and Air Force ROTC at the University at Texas at Austin.
 Second Lieutenant Robinette graduated and was commissioned in May of '85.
 He attended Air Force Euro NATO Joint Jet Pilot Training at Sheppard AFB, Texas.
 His first assignment after graduation was an F-15 Eagle to Holloman AFB, New Mexico.
 Rob also flew two tours in the C-141 Starlifter in addition to his four year tour at the Air Force Academy.
 He attended the Air Force Flight Safety Officer Course in 1995.
 In May '96 he earned an MBA in Finance from the University of Colorado.
-After retiring from the Air Force in 2002 he began flying for Southwest Airlines and retired in 2023.
+After retiring from the Air Force in 2002 he flew for Southwest Airlines and retired in 2023.
 Rob also holds an FAA Powerplant Mechanic and CFII (Certificated Flight Instructor Instrument) rating.

 [Home]